caltechlibrary/dataset/dataset-v2-next.md

 - objects.go should hold the object level actions of dataset
 - pairtree.go should hold pairtree structure and methods
 - cli.go should hold the outer methods for implementing the dataset CLI
-- daemon.go should hold the wrapper that implements the datasetd daemon
+- webapi.go should hold the wrapper that implements the datasetd daemon
 - ptstore holds the code for the pairtree local disk implementation
   - ptstore/storage.go handle mapping objects and attachments to disk in the pairtree
-  - ptstore/frames.go should handling implementing SQLite3 frames for pairtree implementation
+  - ptstore/frames.go should handling implementing frames for pairtree implementation
   - ptstore/versioning.go should handle the version mapping on disk
   - ptstore/attachments.go should hold the attachment implementation
 - sqlstore holds the code hanlding a SQL engine storage using JSON columns